xh3b4sd/warp-node/README.md

     warp.request.delay = 200
     warp.request.headers = { "x-forwarded-for": "127.0.0.1" }

-    # Doing some asynchronous things, like starting a server.
+    # Doing some asynchronous things, like starting a server and than call `warp.activate()`.
     warp.activate()

   it "should respond without errors", ->
     warp.execute (err, res, data) -> expect(err).toBeUndefined()

   it "should respond with status code 200", ->
     warp.execute (err, res, data) -> expect(res.statusCode).toEqual(200)

   it "should respond with 'pong'", ->
     warp.execute (err, res, data) -> expect(data).toEqual("pong")
 ```